RostislavHideki/RostislavHideki/README.md

 -  Understanding of Client-Server Architecture

-- I took several courses in Java programming and at the same time I study autotesting.
+- I took several courses in Java programming

 ## :page_with_curl:Tools: